DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-biancamille/README.md

 | (p ∧ q) → p | Simplification |
 | ((p) ∧ (q)) → (p ∧ q) | Conjunction |
 | ((p ∨ q) ∧ (¬p ∨ r)) → (q ∨ r) | Resolution |

+- I learned that conditional statements play an essential role in mathematical reasoning, in which it has the variety of terminology used to express p → q:
+  - “if p, then q”
+  - “if p, q”
+  - “p is sufficient for q”
+  - “q if p”
+  - “q when p
+  - “a necessary condition for p is q”
+  - “q unless ¬p”
+  - “p implies q”
+  - “p only if q”
+  - “a sufficient condition for q is p”
+  - “q whenever p”
+  - “q is necessary for p”
+  - “q follows from p”